Editor's Note: This post was originally published on September 28, 2017, and updated for accuracy and comprehensiveness.

-Guiding engineers to be the face of your business – sort of like a human business card – will help ensure that the impression they leave with customers about your company is positive and will lead to greater customer satisfaction and increased customer loyalty.
+Your field service engineers are often the only company representative a customer sees.
+Guiding engineers to be the face of your business will ensure that they leave a positive impression on customers.
+That impression will lead to greater customer satisfaction and customer loyalty.

-What will happen if your engineers become interested in providing added value to your customers?
-What if they really understand your customers and get to know more about the businesses they operate?
-Imagine an engineer visiting a customer for an annual maintenance job but also sharing some ideas on improving the customer’s daily business.
-Based on his knowledge of other customers in similar businesses, he knows what can work for others and can share tips and techniques for improving the customer’s processes and experiences.
+What are the benefits of your engineers’ increased interest in providing customer value?
+Imagine an engineer visiting a customer for an annual maintenance job and sharing ideas on improving the customer’s daily business.
+Then, based on his knowledge of other customers in similar industries, he knows what works and shares tips for improving the customer’s processes.

 But it doesn’t happen on its own.
-You have to set expectations and train engineers to behave differently, to think proactively, and to be more aware of “the entire experience” they deliver to customers.
+You have to train engineers to think proactively and “the entire experience” they deliver to customers.
 Consider the following five steps to developing a customer-focused organization.

 1. Hire the right people.

-When hiring new engineers, you should focus on people who are naturally good with others.
-Look for people who light up a room when they enter it, people who want to make a difference for others through the work they do, and people who go the extra mile to please you and your customers.
+When hiring new engineers, focus on people who are naturally good with others.
+Look for people who want to make a difference and go the extra mile to please your customers.

 2. Set the right targets.

 Good employees focus on the targets you set for them.
-If you want to provide exceptional customer service, you need to communicate that objective to your field crew.
-You also need to formalize customer-feedback initiatives so you can measure customer satisfaction.
-Ask your customers to rate your employees, your brand, your company, and provide feedback about their experiences.
-Look into increasing your Net Promoter Score*, instead of only lowering your costs or increasing revenue.
+You must communicate customer-focused objectives to your field crew to provide exceptional customer service.
+Also, formalize customer-feedback initiatives to measure customer satisfaction.
+Ask your customers to rate your employees, brand, and company and provide feedback.
+Finally, consider increasing your Net Promoter Score instead of lowering costs or increasing revenue.

 4. Train engineers to adeptly answer customer questions.